ashishtele/ashishtele.github.io/_posts/2022-03-05-End_to_End_ML_Courses.md

 If you are a R nerd and looking for a quality course in machine learning, [UC R Programming](https://twitter.com/LindnerCollege) is the place.
 It has great explanations about all basic algorithms such as Linear Regression, Naive Bayes, Random Forest etc. [Preparing for Regression Problems](http://uc-r.github.io/regression_preparation) introduces crisp concepts necessary for any type of supervised machine learning model.

 ## [ML System Design by University of Minnesota](https://mlsystemdesign-6490.github.io/)

+The ML System Design is offered by the University of Minnesota and taught by [HAMZA FAROOQ](https://www.linkedin.com/in/hamzafarooq/).
+Hamza is a Data Science Manager at Google and an adjunct professor at the University of Minnesota.
+The last time when I emailed Hamza, he stated that the course material will be made available on Github.